 Casa Club in the heart of Gustavia is the newest and hippest late night party hub in St Barths.
 Top DJs take to the decks to spin out the latest dance tunes to get your Manolo’s tapping.
 Starting at Midnight and running until 5 am, this tiny venue draws an eclectic crowd of party people.
 St Barths isn’t Ibiza, it doesn’t want to be, but for those of you who crave a late night revel or two, this will undoubtedly be the spot for you.
 Rock-out your sexy best and have a blast!

 I have given you the merest glimpse behind the veil into the magical world that is St Barts.
-For such a small island, it is a boundless treasure chest that has so much to offer.
+For such a small island, it is a boundless treasure chest that has so much to offer with so many things to do in St Barts.
 Perhaps it is the size of the island that initially proved its saviour as large planes were unable to decant thousands of visitors onto the island year on year.